• Skip to primary navigation

 • Clean the chicken pieces.
 Marinate it with the ingredients listed under marination.
 Keep it aside for 30 minutes.

 • Grind ginger and garlic into a fine paste.
 When the onions are lightly brown, add the ginger, garlic paste.
-Saute well till the aromatics release their flavor.
+Sauté well till the aromatics release their flavor.

-• Once sauteed well, add chilly powder, coriander powder, garam masala, fennel powder and saute.
+• Once sautéed well, add chilly powder, coriander powder, garam masala, fennel powder and sauté.
 Add oil as needed to fry the masalas.
-I use home made garam masala.
-When you use store bought one, based on the brand you use you may have to increase garam masala measurement to 1.5 teaspoon or 2 tsp.
+I use homemade garam masala.
+When you use store-bought one, based on the brand you use, you may have to increase garam masala measurement to 1.5 teaspoon or 2 tsp.

 • Add chopped tomatoes and mix it well in the gravy.
 Cover and cook until tomatoes are cooked.
 It might take around 5 to 8 minutes.
 Adjust salt in the gravy.

-• Add marinated chicken pieces to the gravy.
-Mix it well.
+• Mix it well.
 Cover and cook in low to medium flame until water releases from the chicken.
 Then increase the flame to medium.

 • This is probably the key step in the recipe.
 Once chicken pieces are cooked, allow water to dry up.
 Don't make it a complete dry.

 • Then add chopped coriander leaves and thick coconut milk.
 Refer notes on how to prepare coconut milk.
-Adjust the salt and allow it to boil.

 Notes